 Feedback to the tutor so that they can modify their teaching style should it be necessary.

 Finding a tutor and making sure that they are the right tutor for your needs is paramount to achieving your maximum potential.
 All students have different learning needs, and all tutors have different ways of teaching.
-To find a tutor who has the right mix of knowledge, experience and creativity, is as vital as setting goals and evaluating your sessions.
-But once you have found the perfect mix, however, there will be no limitation to your achievement.
+To find a tutor who has the right mix of knowledge, experience and creativity, is as vital as setting goals and evaluating your sessions: you may actually need a guidebook to navigate and evaluate the various opportunities open to you and your student.
+Once you have found the perfect mix, however, there will be no limitation to your achievement.

 Ava is a dedicated world traveller, motivated to see, explore and experience the world and culture first hand.
 She has followed her dream of travel to over 80 countries worldwide and also excitedly pursues her other hobbies of yoga, painting, and photography.